 James M. Poterba is Mitsui Professor in the Department of Economics at MIT.
 He has been Director of the NBER Public Economics Research Program since 1991 and has edited volumes 6-20 of Tax Policy and the Economy.

-Joel Slemrod is Paul W. McCracken Collegiate Professor of Business Economics and Public Policy and Director of the Office of Tax Policy Research at the University of Michigan.
+Joel Slemrod is Paul W. McCracken Collegiate Professor of Business Economics and Public Policy at the Ross School of Business, Professor of Economics, and Chair of the Economics Department at the University of Michigan.
+He is the coauthor, with Jon Bakija, of Taxing Ourselves, now in its fourth edition from the MIT Press.

 “An important addition to the voluminous literature on fiscal reform in Colombia.
 Its valuable insights into a variety of fiscal problems (not merely tax reform issues) should be useful to policymakers in many developing countries and countries in transition from socialism, as well as in Colombia.”